nus-cs2103-AY2223S1/tp/docs/DeveloperGuide.md

 - Tech-savvy university student leading teams in software engineering modules to build software projects
 - Having trouble keeping track of the team’s progress and delegating tasks effectively
-- Student who prefers CLI to GUI for appivity’s sake
+- Student who prefers CLI to GUI for productivity’s sake
 - Desperate for a single source of truth on who is doing what and by when

 **Value proposition**:

-- Users can collate different project-related information (e.g. Github project PRs, issues, links to Zoom meetings, and Google Docs)
+- Users can collate different project-related information (e.g. GitHub project PRs, issues, links to Zoom meetings, and Google Docs)
 - Users can visualize teams’ progress easily
 - Users can delegate tasks to their teammates conveniently